-Outline / Masterplan Full Reserved Matters (unless condition Discharge of Conditions Documents to be Submitted to the LPA Section in LLFA Guidance Provided? specifies otherwise) Yes No No No Preliminary development plan and landscape proposals, showing SuDS component locations and required maintenance easements (minimum of 3m to a linear feature but larger for a pond or basin and including 3.5m to a watercourse.
-Drainage components should be at least 3m from a proposed or existing root protection zone).
-17 Has this information been provided by the applicant?
-Yes Yes No No Evidence of 'in-principle' agreement of a third party for SuDS discharge to their system (e.g. Anglian Water Services Limited (or NAV), Highways Authority or third-party owner).
-Proprietary SuDS such as vortex pollution control e.g. downstream defender will not be acceptable to some adopting authorities and hence comment from them should be considered.
-Identification of the maintenance responsibility of any ordinary watercourse (including structures) within or adjacent the development.
-Consent for any culverts should already have been discussed and evidence provided that 'in-principle' agreement has been undertaken with appropriate authority (Environment Agency, IDB, LLFA).
-17 Has this information been provided by the applicant?
-Yes Yes No No Infrastructure and Construction Phasing Plan (including temporary works to drainage schemes required if the build out time is long).
-Paragraph 6.2.3 and 6.6.2 Has this information been provided by the applicant?
-No Yes Yes Yes Detailed development layouts showing SuDS locations, how the SuDS runoff volumes will be accommodated within the layout, discharge destinations and maintenance easements.
-9 Has this information been provided by the applicant?
+Outline / Full Reserved Discharge Documents to be Submitted to the LPA Section Provided?

+Masterplan Matters of in LLFA

+(unless Conditions Guidance

+condition

+specifies

+otherwise)

+Yes No No No Preliminary development plan and landscape proposals, showing SuDS component locations and required 17 Has this

+maintenance easements (minimum of 3m to a linear feature but larger for a pond or basin and including 3.5m to a information

+watercourse.
+Drainage components should be at least 3m from a proposed or existing root protection zone). been

+provided

+by the

+applicant?

+Yes Yes No No Evidence of 'in-principle' agreement of a third party for SuDS discharge to their system (e.g. Anglian Water Services 17 Has this

+Limited (or NAV), Highways Authority or third-party owner).
+Proprietary SuDS such as vortex pollution control e.g. information

+downstream defender will not be acceptable to some adopting authorities and hence comment from them should be been

+considered.
+Identification of the maintenance responsibility of any ordinary watercourse (including structures) within or provided

+adjacent the development.
+Consent for any culverts should already have been discussed and evidence provided that by the

+'in-principle' agreement has been undertaken with appropriate authority (Environment Agency, IDB, LLFA). applicant?

+Yes Yes No No Infrastructure and Construction Phasing Plan (including temporary works to drainage schemes required if the build out Paragraph Has this

+time is long).
+6.2.3 and information

+6.6.2 been

+provided

+by the

+applicant?

+No Yes Yes Yes Detailed development layouts showing SuDS locations, how the SuDS runoff volumes will be accommodated within 9 Has this

+the layout, discharge destinations and maintenance easements. information

+been

+provided

+by the

+applicant?